webcoyote/build-linux-vm/README.md

 # Download virtual machine image
 ---
 Download and extract the virtual machine image by pasting these commands into a command-shell (cmd.exe).
+The base virtual machine is 64-bit Ubuntu 10 "Lucid Lynx".

     :: Using the "vagrant box" command on Windows is painfully slow because
     :: the decompressor is written in Ruby.
 So let's simulate this command